Event-Streaming-Example/ese-client/README.md

 # ESE Client

-This is the client facing part of the Event-Streaming Example.
-This repo can be used to understand what type of events would be produced by our frontend and can also be used to simulate them in large numbers.
+This is the client-facing part of the Event-Streaming Example.
+This repo can be used to understand what type of events would be produced by our front end and can also be used to simulate them in large numbers.

-_Note_ : Switch to `simulate` branch to get the docker file for `simulate` tag

 - **Language :** [Javascript](https://developer.mozilla.org/en-US/docs/Web/javascript)
 - **Library :** [React](https://react.dev/reference/react)